msample/envoy-filter-example/inject.rst

   *(optional, array)* header name strings where any of which present in a request will disable injection.
-For example, if antitriggers has "x-skip-injecton" and the request has that header with any non-empty value, this injection filter will not attempt to inject any headers.
+For example, if antitriggers has "x-skip-injecton" and the request has that header with any non-empty value, the injection filter will not attempt to inject any headers.

 trigger_headers